Skip to content

 MCPGATEWAY_ADMIN_API_ENABLED=false

-2. Enable Authentication & Security
+2. Enable Authentication & SecurityΒΆ

 # Configure strong authentication

-MCPGATEWAY_AUTH_USERNAME=custom-username # Change from default
+BASIC_AUTH_USER=custom-username # Change from default

-MCPGATEWAY_AUTH_PASSWORD=strong-password-here # Use secrets manager
+BASIC_AUTH_PASSWORD=strong-password-here # Use secrets manager

 # Set environment for security defaults